Department Surface Waters - Research and Management

 Antibiotic resistance as an emerging environmental contaminant

 We study how resistant bacteria and their resistance genes spread in the aquatic environment.
+We study how monitoring AMR in wastewater and the environment can support public health policy and decision-making.
 We investigate the dynamics of resistance during wastewater treatment and study strategies for an improved elimination of resistant bacteria.

 Dr. Helmut Bürgmann Microbial Ecology Tel. +41 58 765 2165 Send Mail